Known Finger Family Lines

 by Dwight Finger

-Since I can't possibly keep up with all these different family lines by myself, I am pleased to accept any contributions of genealogical information and/or pictures of our relatives.
-Just send by e-mail - Dwight
+Since I can't possibly keep up with all these different family lines by myself,

-Johannes Vinger, Germany to New York, 1710 - Family Tree Index - REFN: JO1700
+Johannes Vinger, Germany to New York, 1710 - Family Line: JO1700

 Johannes Vinger (born c.1700) arrived in Livingston, New York from Germany in 1710 and many descendants still live in the Hudson Valley area.
 Some descendants moved to western New York state, in particular to Benton, in Yates county.
 I understand many then moved further west from there.
 Today, descendants are found also in Alaska, California, Connecticut, Michigan and New York.
 Sometime in the 1800s, some family members changed the spelling to Fingar (and moved across the Hudson River), which name still exists today.
 There is some question as to how this came about, the popular belief is that there was some sort of family feud.
 Since I descend from this line, it is the main area of interest on this web site.

-Peter Finger, Germany to Pennsylvania, 1749
+Peter Finger, Germany to Pennsylvania, North Carolina 1749 - Family Line: PE1724

 Johan (João) Finger, Germany to Brazil 1827